 A: Your first step is to create an ILLiad Account.
-This account will allow you to request materials held by the UF Libraries and items that the UF Libraries do not own.
-This account is separate from your UF Library Account.
+This account will allow you to request materials held by the UF Libraries and items that the UF Libraries does not own.
+This account is separate from your UF Libraries account.

 Q: What kinds of materials can I request using my ILLiad Account?

-A: You can request copies of articles, book chapters and conference papers, plus loans of printed books.
+A: You can request copies of articles, book chapters and conference papers, and loans of printed books.

 Q: I am trying to create my ILLiad Account.
 How should I fill in Status and Department?